Topics Map > Services > Teaching, Learning and Classrooms > Video/Media Options

-- The Whisper Room is an acoustically treated sound booth perfect for recording your podcasts, lecture, presentations, and general voice-over work.
+- The Whisper Room FAQs is an acoustically treated sound booth perfect for recording your podcasts, lecture, presentations, and general voice-over work.
 It is available on a walk-in basis in the LAIC lab room QBB 150C.

 - YouTube is a part of Google Workspace for Education Fundamentals.
 It is a video-sharing website that makes it easy to watch online videos.
 You can even create and upload your own videos to share with others.

 - YuJa is a video management platform that includes video recording and editing software to create, manage, and stream.
 It is used for the temporary storage of your created videos.

-- VoiceThread is integrated with Blackboard and works like an online discussion board where participants can respond with video, audio, and text comments.
-VoiceThread assignments can be created, which connect with Blackboard's grade center.
+- VoiceThread is integrated with Blackboard Learn Original and works like an online discussion board where participants can respond with video, audio, and text comments.
+VoiceThread assignments can be created, which connect with Blackboard Learn's Original grade center.

 - When using a multimedia solution consider capturing the instructors' faces for more engagement and intimate learning.

 - Recordings can also use closed captions (be sure to refer to each product set to ensure CC is enabled)

 - Students can vary the speed of the recording for clarification or review.